C is for the worst C-word of all.

-For example, we already know we can hide many a flaw under a tan.
+For example, we already know we can hide many a flaw under pigment.
+Some are fortunate enough to be born with it.
+Others of us can tan.
 Not some damaging sunburn, but a gradual, layer-by-layer pigment-build that starts off beige and ends up the color of a fine cigar.
 This puts us slightly ahead in the cellulite game because we’ve lowered visual contrast.
 Cellulite shadows have a harder time standing out against skin that isn’t pale.

 Next, we need to understand the inverse-square law as it applies to light, which states, quantity or strength is inversely proportional to the square of the distance from the source.
 That’s right.
 So, the farther we move from a lamp, the less light falls on our bare bum, but even less than we might think, because the amount of the decrease, um, increases.
 If that explanation is not helpful, blame cellulite, because cellulite is anything but helpful.
 Counterintuitively, the light decrease is not a good thing (unless we’ve disappeared into pitch black).

 The important part is, the lowest lighting is often the unkindest.
 It goes back to those sneaky shadows.

 Shining bright, direct light onto an object eliminates shadows, which in turn eliminates bump-defining shading, therefore creating the appearance of popsicle-smoothness.